-Occasionally I share a chapter from my book, The Groundhopper’s Guide to Soccer in England, as a way of introducing readers to a club that perhaps they don’t know much about.
+Occasionally we share a chapter from our book, The Groundhopper’s Guide to Soccer in England, as a way of introducing readers to a club that perhaps they don’t know much about.
 In this edition, we say hello to Southampton FC, currently in the Premier League.

-You can buy a signed copy of my book straight from me right here.
+You can buy a signed copy of our book straight from us right here.

 If the top six or so teams in England kind of have their own league, then Southampton for years was one of the better clubs in the next league down.
 They’re in a major port city that makes a nice day or overnight trip from London.